openshift/hive/docs/enhancements/aws-private-link.md

 ## Proposal

 Create a new controller that can identify a ClusterDeployment that requires AWS PrivateLink access to the k8s API.
-This controller uses the ClusterMetadata and credentials for the cluster to identify NLB for the cluster, setup an Endpoint Service to expose the NLB to *specific* AWS role in Hub account, setup and Endpoint to the customer's Service in Hub account and finally make the endpoint DNS names available for use.
+The controller uses the ClusterMetadata and Credentials for the cluster to create a VPC Endpoint Service (AWS PrivateLink) for interface endpoints using the NLB created by the OpenShift Installer.
+The controller then creates an Interface Endpoint in a Hub AWS account so that Hive has access to the cluster's k8s API using PrivateLink.

-Hive users the OpenShift Installer to *ONLY* create infrastructure resources and then waits for the controller to report the private DNS names for the Endpoint service.
-After the private DNS names are available, continue the install to wait for API to come up, destroy the bootstrap resources and wait for install to complete using the pre-existing openshift-installer subcommands.

-Hive also updates the manifests for API server to accept the connections from the Endpoint service DNS names at installation.
+Hive configures the OpenShift installer to use new PrivateLink DNS address for the cluster's k8s API.
+Hive also configures the cluster's control plane serving certificates to allow serving requests for the PrivateLink DNS address.

 ### User Stories